Purdue vs. Tennessee: Odds, spread, over/under - November 21

 - Odds to win the national championship: +1100

-- Purdue is second-best in college basketball in terms of its odds to win the national championship (+1100), and resides in the same spot, according to the computer rankings.

-- Based on its moneyline odds, Purdue has an 8.3% chance of winning the national championship.
+- With odds of +2000, Tennessee has been given a 4.8% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!